forbesw17/forbesw17/README.md

 - 🔭 I’m currently working as a Software Consultant for East Carolina University

-- 🌱 I’m currently obessed with writing automation scripts
+- 🌱 I'm currently learning Jenkins right now.

 - 📫 How to reach me **chase.forbes14@gmail.com**